 Often, it’s a trade-off.
 For example, Medicare Advantage Plans generally charge lower premiums, but you typically need to use doctors in a specific provider network.
 Medigap, on the other hand, is accepted anywhere that accepts Original Medicare, which means a wider selection of providers.
 But that larger array of providers generally means higher premiums.

 What else to keep in mind: Many Medicare Advantage Plans include SilverSneakers, a health and fitness program designed for older adults — at no additional cost.

 Learn more with this handy guide to SilverSneakers.

 Question #4: When Do Changes Take Effect?

 Any changes to your coverage take effect on January 1 of the following year, whether you:

 - Keep your current plan, but it has coverage, cost, or other changes.

 Question #5: What If I Want to Keep My Current Plan?

-If you don’t do anything during Open Enrollment, your current plan will automatically renew unless it is no longer participating in Medicare.
+If you don’t do anything during the annual enrollment period, your current plan will automatically renew unless it is no longer participating in Medicare.